Child-friendly Spooky Experiences in Edinburgh

 Specially designed with kids in mind, why not start the day with Mercat Tours Gory Stories: The Kids’ Tour, as they share some of the sights and stories of Edinburgh’s not-so-pleasant past.

-Suitable for ages 5+, wander through the ancient streets of Edinburgh’s Old Town and learn about some creepy characters from the past, how to spot a witch, the meaning of gardyloo (and hope you never hear it!) and what treasure could be found buried in a 19th century graveyard!
+Suitable for ages 5+, wander through the ancient streets of Edinburgh’s Old Town and learn about some creepy characters from the past, hear tales of witches, the meaning of gardyloo (and hope you never hear it!) and what treasure could be found buried in a 19th century graveyard!

 The tour finishes beneath the streets in the Blair Street Underground Vaults – but don’t worry, if you’re well behaved, they’ll show you the way out!